 5) HOW DO I RESERVE SEATS?

-To ensure adequate distancing between households and groups we need everyone to RESERVE SEATS for your household or group no later than 10 AM on Thursday each week.
+To ensure adequate distancing between households and groups we need everyone to RESERVE SEATS for your household or group as early in the week as possible.
 Contact Annette at email@example.com or 808-883-8944 with the name and number of people in your “household” or “group.”
 Annette will then create a “seating chart” and you will be notified of which row and which side of the sanctuary your household/group will be seated.
 You’ll find your household/group name on the floor in front of your chairs when you arrive.

 6) WHAT IS A “GROUP”?
 WHAT IS A “HOUSEHOLD?”